-Relevant databases were reviewed prior to field survey to identify data gaps and inform survey design.
-Database searches for a 10 km radius around the study area were conducted in June 2019 to identify threatened biodiversity and migratory species with known occurrences in the locality.
-The following databases and literature were used for this purpose:
+Relevant databases were reviewed prior to the site inspection to identify data gaps and inform survey design.
+Database searches for a 10 km radius around the subject area were conducted in June 2019 to identify threatened biodiversity and migratory species with known occurrences in the locality.
+The following databases and literature were reviewed:

-- Office of Environment and Heritage (OEH) BioNet, Atlas of NSW Wildlife (OEH 2019a) - Doee EPBC Act Protected Matters Report (Doee 2018) - Threatened Species Profiles for threatened species, endangered populations and threatened ecological communities (TECs) listed under the BC Act (OEH 2019b) - Species Profile and Threats Database (DoEE 2018).
+- DPIE BioNet, Atlas of NSW Wildlife (OEH 2019a) - DoEE EPBC Act Protected Matters Report (DoEE 2018) - Threatened Species Profiles for threatened species, endangered populations and threatened ecological communities (TECs) listed under the BC Act (OEH 2019b) - Species Profile and Threats Database (DoEE 2018).

-Existing vegetation mapping was examined prior to the field survey (OEH 2013) to determine the plant community types (PCTs) likely to be present in the study area.
+Existing vegetation mapping was examined prior to the site inspection (DPIE 2016) to determine the plant community types (PCTs) likely to be present in the subject area.